What Is a Site Survey? Your Guide to Network Planning

 Predictive

-For instance, when planning WiFi deployment for a new house, the homeowner might use predictive survey software to create a virtual model of the space and input details like wall materials, floor plans, and proposed access point models.
+For instance, when planning WiFi deployment for a new house, the homeowner might use predictive survey software to build a digital simulation of the area and input details like wall materials, floor plans, and proposed access point models.

 When Is a Site Survey Done for a Wireless Network?